 Example 2: Japan

-Japan has a negative growth rate of approximately -0.2% per year.
-This means that its population is shrinking.
+Japan has a negative growth rate of approximately -0.In practice, 2% per year.
+What this tells us is its population is shrinking.
 While the doubling time formula doesn't directly apply to negative growth rates, it highlights the challenges facing Japan, such as an aging population and a declining workforce.

 -